GLP-1 Medications 101: How They Work, What They Cost, and What to Ask Your Doctor

 - There are no generic versions of semaglutide available at this time.

-- A once-weekly injection (there is no oral option approved for weight loss)
+- Wegovy: A once-weekly injection (there is no oral option approved for weight loss)

 Weight Loss

-In clinical trials, participants taking semaglutide lost an average of 15% of their body weight over the course of 68 weeksโthatโs a little over a year.
+In clinical trials, participants taking semaglutide lost an average of 15% of their body weight over 68 weeks—that’s a little over a year.
 This means someone who weighed 200 pounds could lose around 30 pounds.
 Results varied, of course, but many people experienced steady and meaningful weight loss when the medication was combined with lifestyle changes, such as healthy eating and increased physical activity.

 In a separate trial, at 208 weeks, users of semaglutide maintained a 10.2% weight loss.

 Tirzepatide also mimics the GLP-1 hormone to support significant weight loss.
-In addition, it also simulates the GIP hormone, which works to regulate blood sugar.
+In addition, it simulates the GIP hormone, which helps regulate blood sugar.

 Brand Names: